 University of Cambridge

 £5,000 Grant from Cambridge University

-Really pleased to have secured this funding to support my research as PI on my cognition in animal conservation project in critically endangered Bali myna, enabling me to employ a part-time research assistant (Elias Garcia-Pelegrin) to collect some preliminary data on a small sub-set of proposed experiments from 3 UK zoos in May-July 2021, with the aim of demonstrating feasibility to assist with my goal of securing longer-term Fellowship funding to be able to progress the main project.
+Really pleased to have secured this funding to support my research as PI on my cognition in animal conservation project in critically endangered Bali myna, enabling me to employ two part-time research assistants (Elias Garcia-Pelegrin, Emily Danby) to conduct research in 3 UK zoos (May-July 2021).

 Excited to get a mention by Association for the Study of Animal Behaviour (ASAB) on twitter -

 Hi! 👋 I’m a Postdoc Research Associate in Psychology at Cambridge University, UK, focussing on evolution of cognition through cognitive and behaviour research, primarily in humans and birds 🐦such as crows.
 I also have a strong interest in animal conservation (1/3)

 Watching & working with animals always fascinated me - I started as a Zoo Keeper before becoming a researcher.
 My hands-on skills meant I could create 2 wild crow field sites and hand-rear & train birds for 2 captive study groups.
 I love that I do this research as a job!
 (2/3)